The-going/evlproject/content/core/user-api/tube/_index.md

 their respective [execution stage]({{< relref "dovetail/altsched/_index.md#altsched-theory" >}}), therefore a tube could also be used as a very simple [inter-stage messaging system]({{< relref "#inter-stage-tube" >}}).
-In addition, the tube supports the multi-reader and multi-writer paradigms.
+In addition, the tube only supports the single-reader, single-writer paradigm so far.
 The intent is to provide a basic mechanism which can either be used "as is" for fully non-blocking send/receive operations, or as a building block for implementing featureful message queues including sleeping wait for input and output congestion control.